Mifa celebrates its 50th anniversary! Read more >

 Mifa offers various aluminium alloys, including aerospace alloys for the aerospace industry.

-In the aviation market, choosing the right aluminium alloys for aircraft plays a crucial role during production.
+Choosing the right aviation aluminium alloy plays a crucial role during the production process of aircraft.
 Tailored for high strength and resilience, these alloys are the backbone of today’s aircraft designs.
 Each alloy possesses a diverse set of properties that vary for each end application.

 Aluminium profiel